-For an enterprise zone business, a renewal community business, or qualified New York Liberty Zone property, include on this line only 50% of the cost of section 179 property that is also qualified zone property, qualified renewal property, or qualified New York Liberty Zone property.
+Include on this line only 50% of the cost of section 179 property that is also qualified zone property, qualified renewal property, or qualified Liberty Zone property.

 If line 5 is zero, you cannot elect to expense any section 179 property.
-In this case, skip lines 6 through 11, enter zero on line 12, and enter the carryover of any disallowed deduction from 2000 on line 13.
+In this case, skip lines 6 through 11, enter zero on line 12, and enter the carryover of any disallowed deduction from 2001 on line